deividcaikin/endofmodulereadme/README.md

 # Shopping Database Project

 This project is a Python implementation for managing a shopping database, including user registration, login with multi-factor authentication (MFA), role management, and product management.
-The project uses MySQL as the database and is designed to be run in a Jupyter Notebook environment together with local instalation of MySql database with login details.
+The project uses MySQL as the database and is designed to be run in a Jupyter Notebook environment together with local installation of MySql database with login details.
 It also provides unit testing capabilities.

 Main focus of this project is to show encryption and MFA capabilities with fully functional DB and data exchange capabilities.

-As this project is implemented using local DB and Jupyter Notebook most of the code references will be specified as "Run code 'SECION 6', 'SECTION 7' etc."
+As this project is implemented using local DB and Jupyter Notebook most of the code references will be specified as "Run code 'SECTION 6', 'SECTION 7' etc."

 -----